jack-digilabs/rr_openrover_pro/README.md

-# openrover_ros
+# rr_openrover_java
-Provides a way to control an OpenRover robot using ROS
+Provides a way to control an OpenRover robot using ROS and the OpenRover JavaSDK

 ## Prerequisites
 -OpenRover JavaSDK 2.0.02 or above